 The new guidelines are disappointing and unhelpful, falling far short of the simple and temporary alleviation airlines had requested:

 - Recognition that no compensation is due in the event of cancellations due to COVID-19;

 - A limitation on the extensive obligations to provide care and assistance in the event of cancellations due to COVID-19;

 - Flexibility to allow airlines to offer rebooking or vouchers in place of refunds in the event of cancellations due to the pandemic.

 There was some limited help in the new guidelines.
-They recognized that cancellations caused by externally imposed measures (such as the flight bans) or because of the very low demand are to be considered as an extraordinary circumstance.
+They recognized that cancellations caused by externally imposed measures (such as flight bans) or because of the very low demand are to be considered as extraordinary circumstances.
 This would mean that in most current cases compensation for cancellation will not apply.

 However, on the limitations on providing care and assistance due to COVID-19, and particularly the flexibility on refunds or vouchers, the Commission’s response is inadequate.
 No flexibility on the limitation of obligations was offered during a period of crisis for the aviation industry.
 This means that airlines are potentially responsible for unlimited care to passengers who have been stranded as a result of government decisions to close borders.
 On the request for flexibility to offer rebooking or vouchers in place of refunds, the Commission specifically rejected that possibility.